-Benefit Plan “Do” and “Don’t” RemindersAdded by John C. Hughes in Articles & Publications, Tax Law on April 26, 2019
+Benefit Plan “Do” and “Don’t” RemindersAdded by John C. Hughes in Articles & Blogs, Tax Law on April 26, 2019

 The following are a few reminders of what to do, and not to do, relative to your retirement and/or health plans.
 I have recently observed most of these items happening, or not happening, as applicable.

 1. Do not ignore a letter from the IRS regarding Form 1095/94-B and C penalties.

 2. Do timely file IRS Forms 5500 and 8955-SSA.